-The above definition hints at an abstraction from other concepts for dividing installations, in particular division based on physical units such as boilers, kilns, distillation columns, CHP95 units etc. The difference can be one in space (one sub-installation can encompass several units96, but also one physical unit can serve several sub-installations97), but also with regard to the time dimension (one and the same physical unit can be used consecutively for different sub-installations98.
+The above definition hints at a deviation from other concepts for dividing installations, in particular division based on physical units such as boilers, kilns, distillation columns, CHP88 units etc. The difference can be one in space (one sub-installation can encompass several units89, but also one physical unit can serve several sub-installations90), but also with regard to the time dimension (one and the same physical unit can be used consecutively for different sub-installations91.
 A detailed example of the split of an installation into sub-installations is presented in section 4.5.
-Further examples (including further steps to calculate the allocation) can be found in guidance document No. 2.
+Further examples (including further steps to calculate the allocation) can be found in GD 2.

-95 Combined Heat and Power production, also referred to as cogeneration.
+88 Combined Heat and Power production, also referred to as cogeneration.

-96 E.g. the mineral oil refinery benchmark may encompass a dozen or more units situated on a site of some km2.
+89 E.g. the mineral oil refinery benchmark may encompass a dozen or more units situated on a site of some km2.

-97 E.g. where a boiler produces steam that is used for heating several production processes belonging to different other sub-installations.
+90 E.g. where a boiler produces steam that is used for heating several production processes belonging to different other sub-installations.

-98 E.g. where in one reactor different chemicals are produced throughout the year, or where a paper machine can be switched between various paper grades.
+91 E.g. where in one reactor different chemicals are produced throughout the year, or where a paper machine can be switched between various paper grades.